 - How heavy do you want it to be?

-Below we’ll break down each of these categories to better help you find the right bag for you.
+Sleeping bags come in all different insulation options, warmth ratings, and sizes.
+Below we’ll break down each of these categories (insulation, warmth ratings, and weight) to better help you find the right sleeping bag for your outdoor adventures.

-Cons: No insulative value when wet, more expensive, not hypoallergenic
+- Cons: No insulative value when wet, more expensive, not hypoallergenic

-Pros: Insulative when wet, less expensive, hypoallergenic
+- Pros: Insulative when wet, less expensive, hypoallergenic

 Warmth (Temperature Rating)

 Warmth ratings can vary greatly for sleeping bags, ranging from sub-zero alpine bags to three-season sleeping bags to zero degree winter ratings.

 Here’s a general guideline on warmth ratings and seasons when choosing your sleeping bag: